gotameme/core/README.md

 - **Basic Ant Behavior:** Ants can navigate their environment to collect sugar and return it to their nest.
 They are also capable of setting markers containing information, facilitating communication among themselves.
 This forms a simple yet compelling challenge that captures the essence of what made Ant!Me! so intriguing.
+- **Advanced Ant Behavior and Dynamic Role Assignment:** Ants can now navigate their environment more effectively, with enhanced behaviors enabled by dynamic role assignment.
+This allows for more complex scenarios and interactions within the simulation.

+### Role Implementation:

+Added new structures and functionalities to support diverse ant roles within the simulation, including adjustments for speed, rotation, load, vision, and more.

 ## Planned Objectives